-So in 2012, to the surprise of many, Queen and Adam Lambert announced they were to perform three very special sold out shows at the legendary Hammersmith Odeon (which it will always be affectionately known as), the first time Queen have performed at this venue since 1975 when 'A Night At The Opera' was released.
+So in 2012, to the surprise of many, Queen and Adam Lambert announced they were to perform three very special sold out shows at the legendary Hammersmith Odeon (which it will always be affectionately known as), the first time Queen have performed at this venue since 1979 for the Concert For Kampuchea.

 Lambert has his critics from the rock circle, as Queen have always actually had throughout their entire career, but his high octave range and flamboyant presence is exactly what Queen needed.
 I even had reservations myself and the only true way to find out if the boy is up to the job is to live the live experience myself.

 Admittedly it does take a few numbers for both Lambert to find his feet and for myself to really get use to the grasp of the American but it doesn't take long for him to be accepted and when he runs out on the platform into the crowd he is greeted with hysterical applause, dressed in black like an extra from a camp version of Mad Max.

 With the opening bombast of 'Seven Seas Of Rhye', 'Keep Yourself Alive' and the 'Live Killers' version of 'We Will Rock You' the place is rocking.
 The atmosphere inside Hammersmith is electric and not only are the crowd all the way behind Lambert but this is also a celebration of the music of Queen with a killer Queen set list.